themagnifico/cocopi-docs/installation.md

 For example, extract the package to a `cocopi` folder in your web server documents directoy.
 In your browser, open `http://localhost/cocopi` or `example.com/cocopi` to see your site.

+COCOPi comes with an admin panel located in the `cockpit/` folder, so for example at `example.com/cocopi/cockpit`.
+Before you login to Cockpit for the first time, run the installation at `example.com/cocopi/cockpit/install`.

 ## Requirements

 PHP 5.4+